mlnagoya/surveys/20180412_reports/WeakAnnotation.md

 Submitted on 2017/08/21
-by Martin Rajchl a, Lisa M. Koch a, Christian Ledig a, Jonathan Passerat-Palmbach a, Kazunari Misawa b, Kensaku Mori c, Daniel Rueckert a a Dept. of Computing, Imperial College London, UK b Aichi Cancer Center, Nagoya, JP c Dept. of Media Science, Nagoya University, JP
+by Martin Rajchl a, Lisa M. Koch a, Christian Ledig a, Jonathan Passerat-Palmbach a, Kazunari Misawa b, Kensaku Mori c, Daniel Rueckert a
+* a.
+Dept. of Computing, Imperial College London, UK
+* b.
+Aichi Cancer Center, Nagoya, JP
+* c.
+Dept. of Media Science, Nagoya University, JP

 Subjects: Computer Vision and Pattern Recognition (cs.CV)